Sage-Bionetworks/github-issues-to-synapse/README.md

-# github-issues-to-synapse
+# AWS Lambda - Github issues to Synapse
-Write open Github issues to a Synapse table
+Write open Github issues to a Synapse table on AWS Lambda.